 It’s illegal to pour engine oil down any drain as it is a pollutant and is harmful to wildlife.
-There are authorised sites where you can dispose it.
-The same applies with other fluids in your vehicle: check the packaging for disposal instructions.
+There are authorised sites where you can dispose of it.
+The same applies to other fluids in your vehicle: check the packaging for disposal instructions.

 If you are pulling a trailer or driving a lorry with a tipper body, a fly sheet can be attached tightly over the body to reduce drag and make it more aerodynamic.

 When carrying loads a fly sheet will make it more aerodynamic and will prevent loads from being blown from the trailer.